robinhouston/write-to-mp/README.md

 2. Edit the file `app.yaml` and on the first line insert the application identifier you just chose, in place of `write-to-mp`.
 3. Click the Deploy button in the Google App Engine Launcher.
+4. Go to the settings page at http://your-app-id.appspot.com/mp/admin/settings, and put in your TheyWorkForYouAPI key (obtained in Basic Setup above).
+This is also the page where you will edit the introductory text for your campaign.
-4. Check you can see the page you looked at on your computer by going to http://your-app-id.appspot.com/mp/write, replacing `your-app-id` with the id of your application, which you chose in step 1.
+5. Check you can see the page you looked at on your computer by going to http://your-app-id.appspot.com/mp/write, replacing `your-app-id` with the id of your application, which you chose in step 1.
-5. Tell the application to download the list of MPs from TheyWorkForYou by going to http://your-app-id.appspot.com/mp/cron/new_mps
+6. Tell the application to download the list of MPs from TheyWorkForYou by going to http://your-app-id.appspot.com/mp/cron/new_mps
    You will have to log in using your Google account at this point.
 If this step works correctly, you will see the message "Fetching new MPs in the background".
-6. You can monitor the progress of the download by loading http://your-app-id.appspot.com/mp/admin/list and reloading it periodically to check that the list is updating.
+7. You can monitor the progress of the download by loading http://your-app-id.appspot.com/mp/admin/list and reloading it periodically to check that the list is updating.

 ### Associate it with the domain name you want to use